-As a celebration of Orchid Rehabilitation’s second birthday, Helen and Sheryl decided they wanted to make a difference to others and ‘give back’ to the local community.
-They came up with the idea of a sponsored hair cut after the 1st Lockdown (due to Covid-19) and had been growing their hair with this in mind.
+As a celebration of Orchid Rehabilitation’s second birthday, the team decided they wanted to make a difference to others and ‘give back’ to the local community.
+The idea of a sponsored hair cut came up after the 1st Lockdown (due to Covid-19).
 After two years having not had their hair cut, it was decided that they would donate their hair to The Little Princess Trust, so that it could be made into a wig for young people who have lost their hair due to cancer treatment or other medical conditions.

 Alongside this we are looking to fundraise money to purchase a Mollii suit for a well-loved Salisbury resident who is suffering from Fibromyalgia.
 The Mollii suit was trialled with her for a research article into the effectiveness of the Mollii suit with Fibromyalgia and helped to relieve her symptoms.